-Upon the approval of his or her I-526 Petition, an EB-5 investor and any eligible family members not yet living in the U.S. must file Form DS-260, Application for Immigrant Visa and Alien Registration.
+Upon the approval of his or her I-526 petition, an EB-5 investor and any eligible family members not yet living in the United States must file Form DS-260, Application for Immigrant Visa and Alien Registration.
 For EB-5 investors already in the U.S., Form I-485 must be filed instead.

 The DS-260 application is filed with the U.S. consulate or embassy in the investor’s home nation.
 The investor and each family member seeking to live in the U.S. must file a separate Form DS-260, and once approved, the applicant is granted conditional permanent resident status in the U.S.

 In Part I of Form DS-260, the applicant provides biographical information; this part of the form is completed and submitted by the applicant and may involve the assistance of an immigration attorney.
 In addition to basic biographical information, Part I of Form DS-260 requires information about previous places of residence, the applicant’s job history going back 10 years, and any record of military service.

 A consular worker helps the applicant complete Part II of Form DS-260 during the interview conducted at the U.S. consulate or embassy in the applicant’s home country.
 For this interview, the applicant will be required to provide certain documentation, which may include his or her birth certificate, passport, and any marriage or divorce certificates.